frsyuki/spread/README.md

       2        mynode05      192.168.0.15:18900         1     active
       3        mynode06      192.168.0.16:18900         1     active

 Now the cluster is active.
-Try to set and get using *spreadcli* command:
+Try to set and get using *spreadcli* command.

     # GW is running on localhost
     [on client]$ spreadcli 127.0.0.1 set "key1" '{"type":"png","data":"..."}'